vegaprotocol/topgun-service/README.md

 - vegaGraphQLUrl - endpoint url to send graphql queries to
 - gracefulShutdownTimeout - the duration for which the server gracefully waits for existing connections to finish e.g. 15s
 - vegapoll - the duration for which the service will poll the Vega API for accounts e.g. 5s
-- vegaasset - Vega asset, e.g. tDAI
+- vegaassets - a collection of one or more Vega asset IDs, e.g. XYZAlpha, etc
 - base - Base for price fetching e.g. BTC
 - quote - Quote for price fetching e.g. USD
 - defaultDisplay - the default display name/data for the leaderboard